-Building Safety Representatives (BSRs), designated by the Department Head, are responsible for coordinating the department's emergency planning activities and for implementation of a Building Emergency Action Plan.
-In the event of an emergency, the BSR is responsible for assisting with the safe evacuation of their department and assessing injuries and damage to department personnel and property.
-They also serve as the primary contact to the campus Emergency Operations Center (EOC).
-The BSR collects and reports information on the department's status and also receives information and direction from the EOC.
-They disseminate information back to their department, providing directions and information on available resources.
+Campus Coordinators are responsible for coordinating the department's emergency planning activities and for implementation of a Building Emergency Action Plan.
+These coordinators are also assisted by the Health and Safety Committee at NICC.
+In the event of an emergency, the Coordinator is responsible for assisting with the safe evacuation of their building and assessing injuries and damage to personnel and property.
+They also serve as the primary contact to the President.
+The Coordinator collects and reports information on the building's status and also receives information and direction from the President.
+They provide directions and information on available resources to evacuated employees and students.